frontenddogma/css-optimization-basics/manuscript/epilogue.md

 # About the Author

-Jens Oliver Meiert is a German developer and author who has been a technical lead at companies like [GMX](https://gmx.de/) and [Google](https://www.google.com/).
+Jens Oliver Meiert is a German web developer and author who has been a technical lead at companies like [GMX](https://gmx.de/) and [Google](https://www.google.com/).
 He has written a few simple, non-bestselling books about a variety of topics (last: [_The Little Book of Website Quality Control_](https://www.oreilly.com/library/view/the-little-book/9781492042860/)).
 Online, he lives at [meiert.com](https://meiert.com/en/).
 Please say hello.